ircam-ismm/webaudio-tutorials/first-steps/simple-website.md

 - `<body>` is the opening tag
 - `</body>` is the closing tag

 Also tags can be declared inside another tag, here the `<head>` and `<body>` tags are inside the `<html>` tag.
-The HTML structure is always hierarchical, a tag opened inside another tag should aloways be closed within it, e.g.:
+The HTML structure is always hierarchical, a tag opened inside another tag should always be closed within it, e.g.:

 ```html
 // This is valid